-On the Configure single sign-on at Salesforce page, click on Download certificate, and then save the certificate file locally on your computer.
+On the SAML Signing Certificate section, click Certificate and then save the certificate file on your computer.

 On the Single Sign-On Settings page, click the Edit button.

-If you are unable to enable Single Sign-On settings for your Salesforce account, you may need to contact Salesforce's support in order to have the feature enabled for you.
+If you are unable to enable Single Sign-On settings for your Salesforce account, you may need to contact Salesforce Client support team.

 Select SAML Enabled, and then click Save.

 To configure your SAML single sign-on settings, click New.

 On the SAML Single Sign-On Setting Edit page, make the following configurations:

 a.
 For the Name field, type in a friendly name for this configuration.
 Providing a value for Name automatically populate the API Name textbox.